 The warm weather, the longer nights, and the smell of the barbecue going are just some of the wonderful parts of summer in the Pacific Northwest.

-Summertime also brings significant water use, whether it’s watering your garden, or filling up the mini-pool for your children to splash in.
-Is your plumbing ready for all this?
+Summertime also brings significant water use, whether it’s watering your garden, or filling up the mini-pool for your kids to splash in.
+Is your plumbing ready for summer fun?

 To ensure it is, here are some tips on keeping your plumbing in prime shape this summer.